Multiplier ideals of plane curve singularities via Newton polygons: Introduction

 We have formulated our results in the complex analytic category, but they also hold for algebroid curves on a smooth surface over algebraically closed fields of arbitrary characteristic (see Remark \ref{rem:char}).

 The structure of the paper is as follows.
-In Section \ref{Sect:Definition mult ideals and jumping numbers} we recall the basic notions we need about about multiplier ideals.
+In Section \ref{Sect:Definition mult ideals and jumping numbers} we recall the basic notions about multiplier ideals.
 In Section \ref{Chapter:General background} we introduce some notations and well-known results about plane curve singularities and valuations.
-In Section \ref{sec:tor-res} we describe an algorithm of toroidal embedded resolution following \cite{GBGPPP20}, and the special case of maximal contact toroidal embedded resolutions.
-The main results of the paper are proven in Section \ref{sec:main}.
-In Section \ref{Sec:val-com} we give some remarks about the computation of the jumping numbers and its relation with valuations and we illustrate the results with an example.
+In Section \ref{sec:tor-res} we describe an algorithm of toroidal embedded resolution following \cite{GBGPPP20}.
+The main results of the paper are proven in Section \ref{sec:main}, where we illustrate our results with a detailed example.